ToshioCP/Gtk4-tutorial/gfm/sec9.md

 </gresources>
 ```

-- 2: `gresources` tag can include multiple gresources (gresource tags).
+- 2: "gresources" tag can include multiple "gresource" tags.
-However, this xml has only one gresource.
+However, this xml has only one "gresource" tag.
-- 3: The gresource has a prefix `/com/github/ToshioCP/tfe3`.
+- 3: A "gresource" tag can haves a prefix attribute.
+This tag defines that the prefix for `tfe3.ui` is `/com/github/ToshioCP/tfe3`.
+A prefix works like a namespace.
+Even if you have two same name resources, GTK can distinguish them with their different prefixes.
-- 4: The name of the gresource is `tfe3.ui`.
+- 4: The name of the GRresource is `tfe3.ui`.
-The resource will be referred to as /com/github/ToshioCP/tfe3/tfe3.ui by GtkBuilder.
+The resource will be referred to as "/com/github/ToshioCP/tfe3/tfe3.ui" by GtkBuilder.
 The pattern is "prefix" + "name".
 If you want to add more files, insert them between line 4 and 5.

 Save this xml text to `tfe3.gresource.xml`.
-The gresource compiler `glib-compile-resources` shows its usage with the argument `--help`.
+The GResource compiler `glib-compile-resources` shows its usage with the argument `--help`.

 ```
 $ glib-compile-resources --help
 Usage:
-  glib-compile-resources [OPTION..]
-FILE
+  glib-compile-resources [OPTION…] FILE

 Compile a resource specification into a resource file.
 Resource specification files have the extension .gresource.xml,